open5e/open5e/source/monsters/tome-of-beasts/D/drakes/ash-drake.rst

 itself.
 This cloud provides half cover, though the ash drake can see normally through its own cloud.
-Any creature that enters or starts its turn in the cloud must succeed on a DC 14 Constitution saving throw or become blinded for 1d6 rounds.
+Any creature that enters or starts its turn in the cloud must succeed on a DC 14 Constitution saving throw or become :ref:`srd:blinded` for 1d6 rounds.

 **Ash Breath (recharge 6).** An ash drake spews a 20-foot cone of blistering hot, choking ash.
-Any targets in the path of this spray takes 14 (4d6) fire damage and become poisoned for one minute; a successful DC 13 Dexterity saving throw reduces damage by half and negates the poisoning.
+Any targets in the path of this spray takes 14 (4d6) fire damage and become :ref:`srd:poisoned` for one minute; a successful DC 13 Dexterity saving throw reduces damage by half and negates the poisoning.
 A poisoned creature repeats the saving throw at the end of each of its